vdhamer/Photo-Club-Hub/.github/README.md

 So, in the iOS app the translations can be stored in fields (`localizedCountryDepr`) in the `Organization` table.
-The Photo Club Hub HTML has more complex requirements: apart from its user interface also being in one language at any one time, it also needs to generate translated web pages like `/nl/clubs/myClub/` and `/en/clubs/myClub/` at the push fo one buton.
+The Photo Club Hub HTML has more complex requirements: apart from its user interface also being in one language at any one time, it also needs to generate translated web pages like `/nl/clubs/myClub/` and `/en/clubs/myClub/` at the push of one button.

 To this end, LocalizedAddress stores translated names of Countries and Towns in multiple supported language.
 It fetches this data via a reverse geolocation call to an Apple server.